Well.. think of the waterways around Jervis Bay- Moona Moona Creek, Currambene Creek, OR St Georges Basin (they are just local examples).

 Estuaries are the heart of range of ecosystems and are constantly changing.
-They are the nursery grounds for many fish speices we see in Jervis Bay and which our dolphins feed on.
+They are the nursery grounds for many fish species we see in Jervis Bay and which our dolphins feed on.

 Estuaries are super important for filtering water and keeping our special bay pristine!

-What we have observed and learnt over time and:
+What we have observed and learnt over time and from the following links:

 Why Estuaries Are Important

 Our cruises depart daily from the entrance of the biggest estuary flowing into Jervis Bay and often beneath the boats you can see schools of small fish seeking refuge.

 To book your seat on one of our cruises, click on the button below.